GreenCity Arena

 GreenCity Arena is a proposed multi-purpose entertainment and sports arena located near Richmond, Virginia.

-The GreenCity Arena is the tentative name of a planned 17,000-seat indoor arena being built near Richmond, on the site of the former Best Products headquarters location.
+The GreenCity Arena is the tentative name of a planned 17,000-seat indoor arena being built in Henrico County, on the site of the former Best Products headquarters location.

 History

 The $250 million arena will be constructed at the intersection of East Parham Road and Interstate 95.
 The arena construction is targeted for completion in 2026.